 Symptoms are usually worse at night.
 Most people experience symptoms on both sides of the body, but they can occur only on 1 side.4

-What should I do if I experience numbness or tingling?
+What should I do if I experience diabetic neuropathy?

 If you experience numbness or tingling but have not been diagnosed with diabetes, you should see your doctor and discuss your symptoms.
 Your doctor will evaluate you to help understand what is causing your symptoms.
 Talk to your doctor about measuring your blood glucose to determine if it is high and whether you may have diabetes.